-Lead Agency Vendor- Initiates payments through our Child Care Administrative Tracking System (CCATS) so the Maryland Comptroller's Office can issue the payments.
+Issuing Payments: MSDE established a contract with a vendor who initiates payments through our Child Care Administrative Tracking System (CCATS).
+The Maryland Comptroller's Office issues the payments.

 1.2.3 Describe the processes the Lead Agency uses to oversee and monitor CCDF administration and implementation responsibilities performed by other agencies as reported above in 1.2.1 and 1.2.2 (98.16(b)).
 In the description include: